Local Rule 4001. MOTIONS FOR RELIEF FROM THE AUTOMATIC STAY; USE OF CASH COLLATERAL OR OTHER RELIEF; EMERGENCY ORDERS

 (1) Section 362 information sheet

-(A) A form of § 362 cover sheet is available from the clerk’s office or on the court’s website.
+(A) A form of § 362 information sheet is available from the clerk's office and on the court's website.

-(B) All motions for relief from the automatic stay and any oppositions to it must have attached as a cover sheet a properly filled out § 362 information sheet, which must be signed by counsel and/or the moving or opposing party.
+(B) All motions for relief from the automatic stay and any opposition must have attached as a cover sheet a properly filled out § 362 information sheet, which must be signed by the attorney (or unrepresented individual) filing the motion and the information sheet.

-(3) When, in accordance with a prior court order, an ex parte order is submitted regarding relief from stay, the order must be accompanied by evidence (which may be in the form of a declaration or affidavit) establishing each of the following:
+(3) When, in accordance with a prior court order, an ex parte order is submitted regarding relief from stay, the order must be accompanied by evidence (which may be in the form of a declaration or affidavit, or citation to papers already filed with the court in that case) establishing each of the following:

 (A) The identification of the prior order of the court authorizing the ex parte relief;